Surveys

 Memory Screenings: Who Attends and Why

-A MetLife Mature Market Institute study of people who attended voluntary memory screening during National Memory Screening Day in 2006 shows 73 percent have memory concerns, though many may be reluctant to discuss them with others, even their physician.
+A MetLife Mature Market Institute study of people who attended voluntary memory screening during National Memory Screening Program in 2006 shows 73 percent have memory concerns, though many may be reluctant to discuss them with others, even their physician.

 Click here to download the survey results.